by C. Weiner* (6/19)

 |(0.000007 * 22 * 6,128 * 24)||22.6||years|

-Of course, financial incentives can sweeten the payback period even more.
+Of course, financial incentives can shorten payback periods.
 Federal tax credits and local utility companies often provide incentives for adding insulation.
 Be sure to ask your utility and contractor and/or check a website like www.dsireusa.org for up-to-date incentive information.

 In addition to posing challenges to occupant comfort and low energy bills, homes with cathedral or vaulted ceilings also pose challenges for both new and add-on insulation.
 In most cases, the spaces provided by the rafters of these ceilings are not large enough to accommodate recommended R-values for attic insulation (unless foam is used).
 Any retrofit to these ceilings would involve either expanding the existing ceiling inward through use of supplemental framing or adding rigid foam board insulation under the roof when replacing it.